 The cold and flu season is here as is expected to last through January.
 Despite CDC recommendation for flu shots, most people are still at risk of getting the cold or flu, but you don’t have to be one of them.

 Apart from getting a flu shot, you need to buy the cold medications to prevent further complications if and when you get the infection.
-Over-the-counter medications such as aspirin, ibuprofen, or cough suppressants can lessen the symptoms, but they may not necessarily treat the underlying viral infection.
+Over-the-counter medications such as aspirin, ibuprofen, or cough suppressants can lessen the symptoms of cold and flu, but for comprehensive cold and flu treatment, it’s important to consult with a healthcare professional, especially if you have pre-existing conditions.

 These cold medications are somewhat effective but may have side effects that can pose a health risk for patients with conditions like allergies, heart diseases, and high blood pressure.
 So, before taking them, be sure to talk to our doctor if you have any pre-existing conditions.